vweinblatt123/Unit1HW_Weinblatt/README.md

 * What are the other major companies in this domain?

 The domain contains both independent robo-advisors as well as units at traditional money managers trying to compete in the space.
+Independent advisors include Betterment, Wealthfront, Personal Capital, and Acorns.
+Traditional managers in the space include Vanguard, Schwab, TD Ameritrade, and T. Rowe Price.

 ![aum chart](largest-robo-advisors-by-AUM.webp)